-Discover how a consumer-centric, data-driven content strategy fosters brand and revenue growth for one of the country’s largest and most respected hospitals.
+Discover how a consumer-centric, data-driven content strategy earns big wins, fostering brand and revenue growth for one of the country’s largest and most respected hospitals.

 Todorovich, 2016 Content Marketer of the Year and member of the Healthcare Insight advisory board, leads a team of about 30 people.
 The team also develops content for the hospital’s physician blog ConsultQD, social media accounts (including a Facebook page with 2 million followers), and other Cleveland Clinic channels and campaigns.

 Todorovich’s keys to an effective content marketing strategy, which often includes a nontraditional healthcare marketing mindset, are listed below.

 “Unfortunately, most people in our industry are doing what our CMO calls ‘check the box’ content marketing,” Todorovich says.
 “You have a Facebook page, Twitter account and maybe even a blog—but are you actually making an impact on your business?
 Are you being strategic and serving those audiences?
 Do you deserve those followers by earning their time?”

 To answer these questions, Todorovich recommends marketers drill into the data to determine the type of content that resonates with the target audience.
 She says the metrics often challenge assumptions that drive healthcare marketing decisions.

 “There is way too much going on in our space where we’re bragging about how great we are, ranking this and ranking that, and our audiences don’t want that,” she says.
 “We have been really focused on what our analytics are telling us about what our audiences want and understanding who they are.”

 Todorovich cited Google data that shows 75 percent of consumers think hospitals put profits before patients.
 This sends a sobering message that healthcare marketers must internalize and use to inform their content marketing plan.